1587/speaking-exam/tmp.md

 My answer:

 ```
+I bought my computer over internet on the August last year, because the old one is broken,
+so I must buy a new one.my son need a computer to do some online learning.

 I think computers are more sold online, because the price is cheaper online
 and I can easily get more information about the computer.

-I bought my computer over internet on may this year, because the old one is broken, so I must buy a new one.

 I think the most important thing is the quality.
-firstly, a lot of people can’t work efficiently without computer, if the computer often broken, we will waste much time.
+firstly, if the computer often broken，a lot of people can’t work efficiently, that will waste much time.
-secondly, out important information is store in the computer, if the computer often broken, we will waste many information.
+secondly, our important information is store in the computer, if the computer often broken, we will waste many information.
 (you know, time and information are so expensive, so I think quality is the most important thing of computer.)
 ```